 Vulnerabilities Beyond CVEs

 CVE is termed Common Vulnerabilities and Exposure, used to identify and track the vulnerabilities.
 However, not all vulnerabilities have a CVE number.
 You should never settle to just remediate security flaws with CVE data because hackers are on the lookout for more sophisticated ways to cause cyber threats.
-An increase in the vulnerabilities that are unassigned with CVE numbers will also create new doorways for hackers to attack the computing environment.
-In order to combat these challenges, a continuous and automated vulnerability management solution is necessary.
+An increase in the vulnerabilities unassigned with CVE numbers will also create new doorways for hackers to attack the computing environment.
+In order to combat these challenges, a continuous and automated vulnerability management tool is necessary.
 It provides a data-driven approach to discover, assess, and act against all sorts of vulnerabilities.

 Stay Ahead of the Cyber-criminals